shanglimin-dl/robo_imitate/imitation/README.md

 ## Model training
 Once you have collected the demonstrations, you can start training the model.
 If you modify the data format, you can configure the model in the script [config.py](imitation/common/config.py).
 In this config file, you can also adjust additional parameters for the model.
 For more details, refer to the Diffusion Policy [paper](https://diffusion-policy.cs.columbia.edu/).

+>[!IMPORTANT]
+Before starting the training, you need to move the parquet file into the imitation/data folder and update the data file name in the command accordingly.

 There are two ways to train the model:
 - Running an independent Docker container that executes all necessary scripts and outputs the model weights.